James Lighthill: Awards and honours

 Lighthill was elected FRS in 1953 and FRAS in 1961.

 He was awarded the Royal Medal of the Royal Society in 1964, and the Copley Medal, also of the Royal Society, posthumously, in 1998.

 In 1958, Lightill was elected to the American Academy of Arts and Sciences.

 The James Lighthill building at the University of Manchester and James Lighthill House are named in his honour.

 Lighthill was elected to the American Philosophical Society in 1970.

 In 1971 Lighthill was made knight in the New Year's Honours.

 In 1976, Lighthill was elected a Member of the National Academy of Sciences, one of at least nine such foreign academies to elect him, including the French and Russian.

+In 1992, Lighthill was awarded the Rayleigh Medal by the Institute of Acoustics (United Kingdom).

 Lighthill was also made an honorary member of many bodies, and received twenty-four honorary doctorates.
 He was invited to give, and delivered, many prize and plenary lectures.

 Personal life

 His hobby was open-water swimming.
 He died in the water in 1998 when the mitral valve in his heart ruptured while he was swimming round the island of Sark, a feat which he had accomplished many times before.